-7.2.1.
-Managerial Implications
+7.2.1 Managerial Implications

-The findings provide necessary information on organisational factors that should be focused on more by the management of public universities.
-It is important that the recruiting authority carefully takes into account the findings and recommendations provided in this study since an intrapreneurial academician can bring change to the education system, adopt alternative routes of teaching, find real-life solutions through innovative research, bring more students, and increase profitability for the institution due to high popularity and social reach.
+The findings will provide necessary information on organisational factors that should be focused on more by the management of public universities.
+It is important that the recruiting authority carefully takes account of the findings and recommendations provided in this study, since an intrapreneurial academician is able to bring change to the education system, adopt alternative routes of teaching, find real-life solutions through innovative research, bring more students and profitability for the institution due to high popularity and social reach.